John B. Kendrick: Politics

 In 1909 he moved to Sheridan and was elected President of the Wyoming Stock Growers Association.
 He was a member of the Wyoming State Senate from 1910 to 1914.
 In 1911 he was given the Democratic Senate nomination by acclamation by other Democratic members of the legislature, but was defeated by incumbent Senator Clarence D. Clark.
 He was given the nomination again in 1912, but was also defeated by Senator Francis E. Warren.
 He was a delegate to the Democratic National Convention from Wyoming in 1916 and 1924.

 He then served as Governor of Wyoming from 1915 until he resigned in 1917, having been elected as a Democratic candidate to the United States Senate in 1916.
+During Kendrick's time as governor, various labor laws were introduced.

 Kendrick was reelected to the Senate in 1922 and 1928 and served from March 4, 1917, until his death at Sheridan, Wyoming, in 1933.
 In 1932 he received an honorary law degree from the University of Wyoming.

 He was credited with beginning the investigations into the Teapot Dome scandal, a bribery incident that took place from 1922 until 1923, and was considered as a candidate in the 1924 and 1928 presidential elections.
 During the 1924 presidential election, Wyoming's six Democratic delegates were instructed to vote for Kendrick at the 1924 Democratic National Convention and did so for the first three ballots.
 During the 1928 presidential election, he was considered as a possible vice presidential nominee, but the nomination was later given to Senator Minority Leader Joseph Taylor Robinson at the convention.

 He served as chairman of the Committee on Canadian Relations (Sixty-fifth Congress) and member of the Committee on Public Lands and Surveys (Seventy-third Congress).
 He introduced legislation that helped create the Grand Teton National Park in northwestern Wyoming.

-Personal Life
+Personal life

 His daughter Rosa Maye married army officer Hubert Reilly Harmon.

 On November 2, 1933 Kendrick fell into a coma and was initially diagnosed with a cerebral hemorrhage, but they later determined that he suffered a uremia and died the next day.
 Governor Edwin C. Johnson praised him for his service as senator and Kendrick was interred in Mount Hope Cemetery in Sheridan, Wyoming.
 First Assistant Postmaster General Joseph C. O'Mahoney was appointed by Governor Leslie A. Miller to fill the vacancy created by Kendrick's death and won the Senate special election to fill out the rest of Kendrick's term in 1934.

 Kendrick was inducted into the Hall of Great Westerners in the National Cowboy Hall of Fame in 1958.